urbit/docs/docs/hoon/demo.md

 Hoon function that converts the type-value pair to a `tape` (like C `sprintf()`).

-(2) The tail of the pair&mdash;the rest of the output list&mdash;is produced at line 15, which repeats the loop (like Clojure `recur`), with `count` incremented.
+(b) The tail of the pair&mdash;the rest of the output list&mdash;is produced at line 15, which repeats the loop (like Clojure `recur`), with `count` incremented.